3 men of Palestinian descent attending holiday gathering shot, injured near University of Vermont

 The Council on American-Islamic Relations has offered a $10,000 reward for information leading to an arrest or conviction of the person or people responsible for the shootings, the organization said in a statement.

+Burlington Mayor Miro Weinberger said that any indication that the shooting could have been motivated by hate is “chilling.”
+Gov. Phil Scott called it a tragedy.

+“I urge Vermonters to unite to help the community heal, and not let this incident incite more hate or divisiveness,” Scott said.
+“We must come together in these difficult times — it is the only way to put a stop to the violence we’re seeing.”

 Demonstrations have been widespread and tensions are escalating in the United States as the death toll rises in the Israel-Hamas war.
-A fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed more hostages in a third set of releases under a four-day cease-fire deal.
+A fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed more hostages and Israel released 39 Palestinian prisoners, all young men.
+It’s the third exchange under the four-day truce deal.

 McCormack reported from Concord, New Hampshire.